igar1991/swarm-search/README.md

 6) Run `deployer` and wait syncing the DB data
 7) Start using front-end library to make queries to the DB

+If you want to run `server` and `downloader` as daemons, you can use `pm2`:

+`npm install pm2 -g`

+`pm2 start "cd /root/swarm-search && npm run start-downloader"`

+`pm2 start "cd /root/swarm-search && npm run start-server"`

 ## Testing

 ```